Plotting rjuliabugs draws using bayesplot package

 To visualize individual histograms for each of the four Markov

-function can be used; it
+chains, the mcmc_hist_by_chain function can be used; it

 generates separate facets for each chain within the plot.